COVID-19 information for members

 - Waiving the minimum suspension period so you can reactivate at any time you need.

-Find out more or talk to one of our customer service representatives about your situation and they can guide you through the things to consider, ensure you have the right level of affordable cover and answer any questions.
+Find out more or talk to one of our customer service representatives about your situation.
+They can guide you through the things to consider and help to ensure you have the right level of affordable cover, as well as answer any questions you may have.

 As with any other type of suspension, you are not able to claim benefits while your cover is suspended.